 Top of our list has to be Face ID.
 While the iPhone has had Face ID (and Windows has had Windows Hello) for a while now, Apple’s MacBooks have been bereft of this tech for far too long.
 Face ID on a MacBook would be more secure than Touch ID and even more convenient — all you’d have to do would be to sit down at your desk and look and your screen, then boom — you’re logged in.
 No reaching for a Touch ID button, just a seamless experience of the kind Apple is well known for.
 Interestingly, Apple seems to be at least considering bringing Face ID to Macs, according to a recently unearthed patent.
 Whether the company will actually implement it, however, is unknown.

 We’d also be remiss if we didn’t talk about the ports.
 Apple thankfully seems to have left behind the days of the single USB-C port now that it’s killed the 12-inch MacBook, but it’s still possible to buy a brand-new MacBook Pro with just two USB-C ports.
-That’s appropriate for the MacBook Air, but for a device aimed at professional users with a plethora of accessories, monitors and devices to connect up, that’s just not enough.
+That’s appropriate for the MacBook Air, but for a device aimed at professional users with a plethora of accessories, monitors, and devices to connect up, that’s just not enough.
 We’re all for the super-speed benefits of Thunderbolt 3, but we need enough ports to be able to get our work done without drowning in dongles.

-- Apple spring 2020 announcements: Rumored iPhones, MacBooks, and much more
+- Apple spring 2020 announcements: iPhone 9, MacBook Pro, and more

-- The best MacBook for 2020
+- The best MacBook deals for June 2020

 - MacBook Pro 13 vs. MacBook Pro 16: Which Apple laptop is right for you?